 In 2008, a non-profit, urban school district, and private sector CEO joined forces to bring dropout prevention services to their community.
 What started as 76 students in a Benton Harbor, Michigan, classroom has grown into statewide youth programming aimed at impacting Michigan’s education and workforce outcomes.

 Working in tandem with parent company Kinexus, Youth Solutions has experienced tremendous growth over the past nine years.
 Today, we’re a separate 501(c) 3 non-profit organization.
-As an organization on the move, we’ve served over 6,000 young people and offered life-changing services in +35 cities with nearly 60 programs operating each year.
+As an organization on the move, we’ve served over 9,500 young people and offered life-changing services in 43 cities with 80 programs operating each year.

 View how we got where we are today and contact us to join our work in the future.